xiangjunn/tp/docs/UserGuide.md

 </div>

 * You need to provide **at least one keyword**.
-* You can provide multiple keywords without specifying any prefixes.
+* You can provide multiple keywords without specifying any _prefixes_.
 * You can only **specify each optional _field_ once**.
 * Partial words can be matched e.g. `Exa` will match `CS2103T Exam` .
 * Events matching at least one keyword will be returned.